 9 foods that boost your immune system

-Here are 9 foods that not only taste great but can boost your immune system:
+Here are 9 immune boosting foods that not only taste great but can lead to an immune system boost:

-These compounds have been found to boost disease fighting properties of specific types of white blood cells in the body, when they encounter viruses, such as the common cold or flu.
+These compounds have been found to keep the immune system strong by boosting disease fighting properties of specific types of white blood cells in the body, when they encounter viruses, such as the common cold or flu.

-When you have been struck down with a cold, increasing your vitamin C intake has been proven to shorten the duration of cold and flu symptoms.
-One fruit well known for being full of immune-boosting vitamin C is the humble orange.
+When you have been struck down with a cold, increasing your vitamin C intake with citrus fruits has been proven to shorten the duration of cold and flu symptoms.
+One of the citrus fruits well known for being full of immune-boosting vitamin C is the humble orange.
 One cup of pure orange juice contains 124 milligrams of vitamin C, the entire recommended daily intake for both men and women.

 A delicious breakfast topper or great addition to your daily smoothie, yoghurt is not only a morning staple, but an immunity boosting superstar.
-Yoghurt is a great source of probiotics or ‘friendly bacteria’, which strengthens your gut health and builds your immunity.
+Active cultures in yoghurt are a great source of probiotics or ‘friendly bacteria’, which strengthens your gut health, builds your immunity and strengthens your body's natural defenses.
 Yoghurt also contains another immune booster, zinc.
 Research has shown zinc can reduce the duration of cold symptoms.

 In order to receive the numerous health benefits from this nutrient rich food, it is recommended to avoid yoghurts with added ingredients including sugar, flavours and preservatives.

-Delicious baked whole, loaded with your favourite ingredients, or cut into fries, sweet potatoes are not only extremely versatile but are also an immunity-boosting superfood.
+Delicious baked whole, loaded with your favourite ingredients, or cut into fries, sweet potatoes are not only extremely versatile but also have immune boosting properties.
 Sweet potatoes are rich in vitamin A, vitamin C, fibre and potassium and a number of other essential nutrients.
 This delicious vegetable is one of the richest natural sources of beta-carotene, a natural compound which is converted to vitamin A once digested.

 Research has found Vitamin A is a key nutrient to a healthy immune system, whilst assisting in maintaining healthy mucous membranes which is beneficial for a healthy gut, forming part of a strong immune system.